dret/webconcepts/concepts/http-content-coding/x-compress.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-content-coding/x-compress"
 title:         "HTTP Content Coding: x-compress"
+concept-name:  HTTP Content Coding
+concept-value: x-compress
 description: "The \"compress\" coding is an adaptive Lempel-Ziv-Welch (LZW) coding that is commonly produced by the UNIX file compression program \"compress\".
 A recipient SHOULD consider \"x-compress\" to be equivalent to \"compress\"."
 ---